-When travelling a long way, especially by plane, make sure you wear your compression garment.
+When travelling a long way (pages 81 to 83), especially by plane, make sure you wear your compression garment.
 You need to do this a few hours before your journey, during the whole journey itself and for some hours afterwards.